Project Bacchus: The project

-Project Bacchus operated from 1999-2000 to investigate whether would-be terrorists could build an anthrax production facility and remain undetected.
+Project Bacchus operated from 1999 to 2000 to investigate whether would-be terrorists could build an anthrax production facility and remain undetected.
 During the two-year simulation, the facility was constructed, and successfully produced an anthrax-like bacterium.
 The participating scientists were able to make about 1 kg of highly refined bacterial particles.

 Reportage

 The secret Project Bacchus was disclosed in a September 2001 article in The New York Times.
 Reporters Judith Miller, Stephen Engelberg and William J. Broad collaborated on the article.
 Shortly after it appeared, they published a book containing further details.
 The book, Germs: Biological Weapons and America's Secret War, and the article are the only publicly available sources concerning Project Bacchus and its sister projects, Clear Vision and Jefferson.